GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

 In this first example we used a fully unsupervised workflow and did not use any prior biological knowledge.
 Authors of the original study made a remarkable work annotating the hundreds of thousands cells of the atlas.
-In the second example in section \@ref(integration_supervised) we propose a supervised workflow using this annotation to guide both the metacell identification and the batch correction.
+In the second example in section \@ref(integration-supervised) we propose a supervised workflow using this annotation to guide both the metacell identification and the batch correction.

 We can save the results for comparison with the second example.